-Ten rivers and streams (some with multiple segments), Lake Maurepas, and Lake Pontchartrain are listed as impaired for one or more designated uses in the 2022 Integrated Report of Water Quality in Louisiana (see Appendix D, for a complete list of 305(b) impaired waterbodies in the study area from the LDEQ Final 2022 Integrated Report of Water Quality in Louisiana) (LDEQ, 2022).
+Ten rivers and streams (some with multiple segments), Lake Maurepas, and Lake Pontchartrain are listed as impaired for one or more designated uses in the Final 2022 Integrated Report of Water Quality in Louisiana (LDEQ, 2022).

+See Appendix D, for a complete list of 305(b) impaired waterbodies in the study area from the LDEQ.